Lenovo's 5 best laptop deals for Presidents Day

-Lenovo is set to slash prices on a large swath of its laptops for its Presidents Day sale.
-Officially, the sale starts on Monday, Feb.
-10 and runs through Sunday, Feb.
-23, but you can cash in on some deals right now during Sneak Peek Week.
-You'll find steep discounts on ThinkPads, IdeaPads, Yogas and more.
+Lenovo is slashing prices on a swath of laptops and PCs during its Presidents Day sale.
+The sale started Monday and runs through next Sunday, Feb.
+23. You'll find steep discounts on ThinkPads, IdeaPads, Yogas and more.

 To help you find the best bargains, I've scoured Lenovo's offerings and picked five of the best deals available now.
-Check back next week for an updated list of the best deals once the sale starts in earnest.
-You can see the full list of the current deals for Sneak Peek Week and all of the current ThinkPad deals.
+See below for my five picks, and you can check out all of the current models on sale here at Lenovo's Presidents Day sale.

+It's neither the thinnest nor lightest ThinkPad, and it runs on an older eighth-gen Core i5 processor, but the ThinkPad T480 is about the least expensive ThinkPad you'll find.
+It features the Core i5-8250U CPU, 8GB of RAM and a 512GB SSD.
+Battery life isn't likely to be great with a tiny three-cell, 24-watt-hour battery.
+The 14-inch display does not offer touch support but has a 1,920x1,080 resolution.
+The CPU is older and the 8GB of RAM is average, but getting a 512GB SSD at this price is a boon.
+Plus, you get the fantastic ThinkPad keyboard and security features.

-Let's start the bidding with an entry-level two-in-one laptop.
-Many budget models saddle you with an underpowered Celeron chip, but this configuration features an eighth-gen Core i3.
-The other specs are the usual budget fare: 4GB of RAM and a 128GB SSD.
-The 14-inch touch display can be rotated 360 degrees into tablet mode but misses out on full HD, providing a 1,366x768-pixel resolution.
-It's only $350 with code IDEASPDEAL9.
+This Yoga C940 model delivers an eighth-gen Intel Core i7 CPU, 8GB of RAM and a 256GB SSD.
+The 14-inch touchscreen can be rotated 360 degrees into tablet mode and is both crisp and bright, with a 4K resolution and a rated 500-nit max brightness.

-This two-in-one boasts a 14-inch, 1080p touch display powered by a 10th-gen Core i5 CPU, 8GB of RAM and a 512GB SSD.
-Getting a full HD display and 512GB of storage at this price is welcomed; you often find a 720p display and 256GB of storage the further you go from the $1,000 mark and the closer you get to $500.
-Apply code EARLYVOTING10.

 The ThinkPad T495s is the AMD version of the Intel-based ThinkPad T490s.
 These ThinkPad T Series models with the "s" suffix are the thinnest and lightest models in Lenovo's fleet without venturing into pricey ThinkPad X1 Carbon territory.
 This model features an AMD Ryzen 5 Pro processor, 8GB of RAM and a 512GB SSD.
 (For the same price, you can get a ThinkPad T495s with a Ryzen 7 Pro CPU but only a 256GB SSD.
 Given the choice, I'd opt for a slight decrease in speed for double the storage capacity.)
 The 14-inch display does not offer touch support but has a 1,920x1,080-pixel resolution.

+Originally published earlier this month.
+Updated to reflect new sale prices and deal availability.

-Discuss: Lenovo Presidents Day sale: ThinkPad and Yoga laptop savings start now
+Discuss: Lenovo Presidents Day sale: Save big on ThinkPad and Yoga laptops

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.